Skip to Content

 • Review creator totals in Share Tracking if multiple admins or members are distributing links.

-• If member-created tracked share links are enabled, remember that creator attribution is part of the point: admins can see which member created the link and what happened after it was used.
+• For Open and Request hubs, member-created share links are available automatically.
+Creator attribution is part of the point: admins can see which member created the link and what happened after it was used.

 • The Share Links list shows use counts per link, and each link now has a Usage action that shows current joined members and pending requests attributed to that link.